Sometimes, I’m absolutely terrified to tell my own stories.

 I’ve been broken by memories that are stuck on repeat.
 Nights of trust and truth that were erased by ones of betrayal and misery.

 I have beat my steering wheel.
-I have used words that, if she had heard them, would have caused my mother to wash my mouth out with white bars of Ivory soap.
+I have used words that, if she had heard them, would have caused my mother to wash my mouth out with bars of white Ivory soap.